-- The CST is now the only Medicare-funded routine cervical screening test, and will be available to women aged 25 years and over.
+- The cervical screening test (CST) is the only Medicare funded routine test and is available to women aged 25 years and over.

-- Request forms must specify the requested test PLUS the reason for test PLUS supporting clinical notes.
+- Request forms must specify whether the test is clinician-collected or self-collected, the requested test PLUS the reason for testing.
+Supporting clinical history is essential.

 A risk-based approach